CyborgMaster/ftb-monster-config/README.md

 TODO:
 --------------------------------------------------------------------------
-* Remove Titanium Bucket with bans instead of 0 (makes a shovel)
-* Remove Tinker's Construct tools with bans (makes a shovel)
 * have recipie for iridium tools include proper nbt data
 * Fix GregTech unification targets
 * Add iridium to extractor recipie